-The implemented algorithms were tested in simulations, the results are detailed in Section 5.
-The simulation results show that the different methods can be used in different situations.
-The visitedness and preference-based traversals visit nearly every cell in the map.
-If dynamic preference is applied there is a higher chance, that every cell becomes visited.
-It is also possible, that there are cells, which are not needed to be visited, in this case their preference value can be changed to 0 and they are marked as visited in the beginning.
-These cells only become visited when the traversal goes through them to reach other cells.
-Visitedness and preference-based methods should be used when it is important to find a free parking space as soon as possible.
-The preference and visitedness-based methods visit the cells with high preference values more frequently.
-If additional preference values are applied, the traversal circles in the preferred area.
-If dynamic preference is applied, the traversal visits the preferred cells first, then goes further from the preferred area.
-Preference and visitedness-based methods should be used if it is important to park near the preferred location.
+The implemented algorithms were tested in simulations, the results of which are detailed in Section 5.
+The simulation results demonstrate that the different methods can be used in different situations.
+The visitedness- and preference-based traversals visit nearly every cell on the map.
+If dynamic preference is applied, there is a higher chance that every cell becomes visited.
+It is also possible that there are cells that do not need to be visited.
+In this case, their preference value can be changed to 0, and they are marked as visited at the beginning.
+These cells only become visited when the traversal passes through them to reach other cells.
+Visitedness- and preference-based methods should be used as soon as possible when it is important to find a free parking space.
+These methods visit the cells with high preference values more frequently.
+If additional preference values are applied, the traversal moves around the preferred area.
+If dynamic preference is applied, the traversal visits the preferred cells first, then goes further away from the preferred area.
+Preference- and visitedness-based methods should be used if it is important to park near the preferred location.

-Future work will include testing the implemented methods in real environment and handle situations when multiple vehicles are searching for free parking spaces at the same time.
+Future work will include testing the implemented methods in a real environment and handling situations in which multiple vehicles are searching for free parking spaces at the same time.

 Acknowledgement